euroscipy/euroscipy_proceedings/papers/murri/murri.rst

 section) and thus do not appear in the report below.

-For each runtime, the total used CPU time and memory were measured: results are given in Tables :ref:`table-cpu` and :ref:`table-mem`; a summary graph is given in Figures :ref:`cpu-all` and :ref:`mem-all`.
+For each runtime, the total used CPU time and memory were measured: results and summary graphs are given in Figures :ref:`cpu-all` and :ref:`mem-all`.
 Detailed comparisons are given in the other figures.

 .. figure:: CPU_time_of_Python_runtimes_synopsis.pdf
    :figclass: wtb